-I will admit that I have never driven a rally car in my life – but given the chance, I have stated in the past that I would hand over half of my testicles for a seat behind the wheel of a Lancia Delta Integrale.
+I will admit that I have never driven a rally car in my life – but given the chance, I have stated in the past that I would hand over half of my man parts for a seat behind the wheel of a Lancia Delta Integrale.

 But then I saw a pic of the Toyota 222D and…well lets just say I might be singing castrato for a while.